 - 6 slices sharp cheddar cheese

 - 6 slices provolone cheese**

-Split your rolls in half, place the bottom half in the baking dish.
+- Split your rolls in half, and place the bottom half in the baking dish.

 - Place the top half of the buns on top and brush the top of the rolls with the melted butter mixture.

-Cover the dish with tinfoil and bake for 15 minutes at 350°F or until the cheese is hot and bubbly.
+- Cover the dish with aluminum foil and bake for 15 minutes, or until the cheese is hot and bubbly.

 - Remove foil, and bake for an additional 5 minutes (or until the tops of the sliders turn a golden brown.

 - Remove from oven, slice and serve!